Mihnea-AlexandruTomita/seq-based-visual-filtering/README.md

 Published in IEEE Access, vol. 10, pp. 81974-81987, 2022 and available 📑 [here](https://doi.org/10.1109/ACCESS.2022.3196389).

 The goal of this work is to systematically investigate the effects of sequence-based filtering on top of single-frame-based VPR techniques for route-based navigation.
 We analyze the trade-offs between accuracy and computational cost, examine the impact of sequence length, and identify combinations of techniques that deliver high performance efficiently.

-> **Note:** The sequence-based implementation of RegionVLAD is also provided in this repository for completeness, although it was not evaluated in the paper.
+> **Note:** The sequence-based implementations of RegionVLAD and AlexNet are also provided in this repository for completeness, although they were not evaluated in the paper.

 ## 📂 Repository Structure
 <pre>
-├── AMOSNet/                   # AMOSNet supporting files – Add AmosNet.caffemodel in this folder
+├── AMOSNet/                   # AMOSNet supporting files – Add <b>AmosNet.caffemodel</b> in this folder
 │   ├── ReadMe.txt             # Original AMOSNet citations
 │   ├── amosnet_mean.npy
+│   └── deploy.prototxt
+├── AlexNet/                   # AlexNet files
+│   ├── AlexNet_k.py           # Sequence-based AlexNet implementation
+│   ├── ReadMe.txt             # Original AlexNet citations
+│   ├── __init__.py
+│   └── alexnet/               # Network configuration folder - Add <b>alexnet.caffemodel</b> in this folder
 │       └── deploy.prototxt
 ├── CALC/                      # CALC supporting files
 │   ├── ReadMe.txt             # Original CALC citations
 │   ├── model/                 # Add calc.caffemodel in this folder